 - your site is safe and accessible for the inspectors and any visitors.

 Your tradesperson will also need to provide documents that show how the work complies with your building consent – for example, a producer statement.

 After every inspection the inspector will email a site report to you and anyone else named as a contact on your building consent.
 The report will state if you've:

 - failed – you’ll need to address the problem and book a re-inspection, or if the problem is severe you may be issued with a Notice to Fix.

 If you get a fail

-If the building work differs from the consented plans, you'll get an instruction in the site report for your tradesperson to fix the non-compliant items.
+If the building work differs from the consented plans, or there is a major non-compliance, you'll get an instruction in the site report for your tradesperson to fix the non-compliant items.

 After the issue has been fixed, you’ll need to either:

 - provide evidence, such as a statement from your tradesperson or photos of the work, to show that the problem has been addressed